rakib135836/opti-asset/README.md

 - **Continuous Updates:** Stay tuned for regular updates and new features as we strive to enhance your experience and meet your evolving needs.

+- **Comprehensive Reports:** Generate and download detailed reports of asset management activity, enabling you to track and analyze the performance of your assets over time.

+- **Employee Limit Management:** Manage employee addition limits based on HR subscriptions, ensuring smooth and controlled operations within your organization.

 ## NPM Packages

-1. **AOS:** Animate on scroll effect for React.
-2. **HELMET:** to show page title dynamically.
+1. **calender:** for calendar and event management, including adding and editing date events.
+2. **react-select:** for selecting multiple employees at a time.
+3. **react-pdf:** for downloading asset statements in PDF format.
+4. **axios:** for handling API requests and form submissions.
+5. **react-hook-form:** for managing form validation and state in React applications.

 ## Getting Started

-To get started with our website, simply visit [Roomify](https://opti-asset.web.app/) and create an account to unlock all features and functionalities.
+To get started with our website, simply visit [Opti-Asset](https://opti-asset.web.app/) and create an account to unlock all features and functionalities.
 Happy browsing!